gclen/abcs-of-data-science/_posts/2020-10-18-n-is-for-natural-language-processing.md

 ### Language models

 If you’ve ever tried to learn a new language, you probably know that languages are **hard**.
 There are lots of weird rules (i.e. grammar) and there are even more exceptions to those rules.
 Language also changes depending on the context.
 For example, the language used in academic papers is very different from tweets.
-So given a **corpus** (the technical term for a bunch of documents) we want to learn how language is used within that set of documents.
-A document could be a tweet, an academic paper, an email etc. It’s near impossible to code all of the grammatical rules ahead of time, so we try to use NLP techniques to learn this grammar.
+So given a **corpus** (the technical term for a bunch of data such as documents) we want to learn how language is used within that set of documents.
+A document could be a tweet, an academic paper, an email etc. It’s nearly impossible to code all of the grammatical rules ahead of time, so we try to use NLP techniques to model language as it’s used in that corpus.
+The goal of this is not to relearn grammar, but give a better footing for the task that we really care about (e.g. sentiment analysis).

 A common practice in many NLP tasks is to use a **language model** which lets us learn how specific words are used in a corpus.
 For example, words such as “the” or “and” occur much more frequently than say “lagniappe”.
 To train a language model, we take a bunch of text and then try to predict the next word.
 If we have the sentence “I have a golden retriever and she is the best” we want to use the previous words to predict the next word.

 1. Given “I”, predict “have”
 2. Given [“I”, “have”], predict “a”
 3. Given [“I”, “have”, “a”], predict “golden”
-4. Continue until done
+4. Continue until you’ve predicted the number of words in the sentence

-At the end of this we will have a predictive model which will model how different words are used in practice (e.g. “the” is much more likely than “pizza”).
+We repeat this process and compare how our predictions match the actual text to improve the model.
+At the end of this we will have a predictive model for how different words are used in practice (e.g. “the” is much more likely than “pizza”).
 This is obviously a challenging task (and the model will often be wrong).
 Fortunately we can train models on huge amounts of text (e.g. wikipedia).
 We don’t even need extra labels since we already know what the next word is in a given sentence!
-In practice we can use pretrained models so we don’t need to train a new language model on wikipedia for every task.
-Language models are often used as the starting point for other **downstream tasks** such as text classification.
+In practice we can use language models that have already been trained so we don’t need to train a new language model on wikipedia for every task.
+Language models are typically used as the starting point for other **downstream tasks** such as text classification.
 In some cases they are used directly in applications like predictive text/autocorrect on your phone.
 The benefit and downside of language models is that they model how a language is used.
 This means that if enough people type something incorrectly it’s possible that the model will start suggesting the incorrect version.
 How a language model performs (which will then affect downstream task performance) is typically dependent on the amount of preprocessing done (more on that later).

 ### Finding spam emails